About this course

 We’ll take your mathematics knowledge to the next level with a wide range of options in statistics and pure and applied mathematics, all taught by our lecturers who are experts in a wide range of topics.

-High-powered computing labs, 3D printing and a virtual reality kit – we’ve got all the cutting-edge facilities that get you hands-on and apply your mathematics skills.
+High powered computing labs, 3D printing and virtual reality kit – we’ve got all the cutting-edge facilities that get you hands-on and applying your mathematics skills.

 You’ll get to use professional, mathematical and statistical software to boost your subject knowledge, understanding and problem-solving skills.
 These are all essential elements when it comes to developing your final year research project which can be based around your interests.